TeamCodeArena/DeliverEase/readme.md

 To get started with DeliverEase using Django, follow these steps:

-- Clone the repository: git clone https://github.com/TeamCodeArena/DeliverEase
+- Clone the repository: `git clone https://github.com/TeamCodeArena/DeliverEase`
-- Navigate to the project directory: cd DeliverEase
+- Navigate to the project directory: `cd DeliverEase``
-- Install the dependencies: pip install -r requirements.txt
+- Install the dependencies: `pip install -r requirements.txt`
-- Make migrations with the command : python manage.py makemigrations
+- Make migrations with the command: `python manage.py makemigrations`
-- Migrate the migrations made : python manage.py migrate
+- Migrate the migrations made: `python manage.py migrate`
- - Start the Django development server: python manage.py runserver
+- Start the Django development server: `python manage.py runserver`

 Now, you should have the DeliverEase Django application up and running locally.
 You can access it by visiting http://127.0.0.1:8000/ in your web browser.